Monmouth Hawks men's basketball

 The Monmouth Hawks men's basketball team represents Monmouth University in West Long Branch, New Jersey, United States.
-The school's team currently competes in the Colonial Athletic Association.
+The school's team currently competes in the Coastal Athletic Association.
 They are currently led by head coach King Rice and play their home games at the OceanFirst Bank Center.
 The Hawks had wins over five power conference opponents (UCLA, Notre Dame, USC, Georgetown, and Rutgers) and received votes in the AP poll for the first time ever during the 2015–16 season.
 They last appeared in the NCAA tournament in 2006.

 Postseason

 NCAA Division I Tournament results

 The Hawks have appeared in four NCAA Division I men's basketball tournaments.
 Their combined record is 1–4.

 NIT results

 The Hawks have appeared in two National Invitation Tournaments.
 Their combined record is 1–2.

-NCAA Division II Tournament results
+NCAA Division II tournament results

 The Hawks have appeared in two NCAA Division II men's basketball tournaments.
 Their combined record is 1–3.